 We won’t need to build more roads in Metro Manila.
 Bring the money to the countrysides.
 (And please, tell our legislators to go back to their provinces when they are not in session).

 We only need to bring livelihood to the countrysides by providing incentives and support to investors.
-We only need to make working at the countrysides more attractive by increasing the take-home pay.
+We only need to make working in the countrysides more attractive by increasing the take-home pay.

-These two simple solutions can be done by any Filipino president.
+These three simple solutions can be done by any Filipino president.